swiftlang/swift-evolution/proposals/AOEU-borrow-inout-types.md

   callee can generally only read the value, but it can do so without needing an independent copy of the value.

-However, it is useful to be able to form these sorts of references outside of the confines of a function call, as local variable bindings, as members of other types, in generic containers, and so on.
+It would be useful to be able to form these sorts of references outside of the confines of a function call, as local variable bindings, as members of other types, as elements of generic containers, and so on.
 Developers can use classes to box values and pass references to a common holder object around, but in doing so they introduce allocation, reference counting, and dynamic exclusivity checking overhead. `UnsafePointer` is, of course, unsafe, and interacts